Access to children

 Where parents can be contacted, children may be sent home with approval from the Principal or AST if they are sick or unwell.

-The Student Representative Council (SRC) is comprised of two School Captains, two Vice Captains, and a Treasurer and Secretary, as well as student reps from Years 3 – 6.
+The Student Representative Council (SRC) is comprised of the Year 6 Executives as well as student reps from Years 3 – 6.
 They provide a voice for the student body on such matters as student recognition (awards and certificates), playtime activities and ways the school can improve.
 They also organise fundraising events and activities that develop school spirit.
 House Captains and Sports Leaders also help run the various school carnivals for swimming, cross country and athletics.
 They also run activities during the lunch hour.

 Student Learning Support